to polarisation.

 Fear can stir up emotions that cloud judgement and prevent us from thinking clearly.
 Courage means not allowing fear to rule over reason.

-The small, slightly frightening challenges of everyday life can be a healthy exercise for the soul.
+The small, slightly frightening challenges of everyday life can be a healthy exercise in courage.
 It is about learning to keep a cool head in order to see more clearly.
 It is not always easy, but it is something you can work on.
 This is the first line of defence against ‘the dark side‘.

 ‘Anger leads to hate.‘ It is important to learn to recognise the difference between these emotions.
 Hate can create suffering for others, and it can seriously damage your own intellect.
 It is wise to make this a rule of life: Anger can be OK, but hate is not OK.
 There are limits that should not be crossed.
 We need to live by certain self-imposed principles.

 ‘Hate can lead to suffering.’
-What drove those young men in Rwanda to such a terrible killing spree?
+What can drive people to commit acts of violence such as the genocide in Rwanda?
 I think it was the intoxicating feeling of power.
 It was evil on an extreme level, but we must not think that we are immune to this.
 Even we must learn to recognise this feeling.
 We must realise that the unchecked exercise of power can be very thrilling. ”If you have power, you can do anything you want” – this is an exciting fantasy that fuels all sorts of twisted ideas, both among leaders and ordinary people.

-To counteract this, we need the virtue of Justice, or "just-mindedness".
+To counteract this, we need the virtue of justice, or "just-mindedness".
 It is about being principled and resisting the temptations of power.
 Might does not make right.
 In conflict, it is important to follow the laws of war.
-In our daily lives, we exercise a greater or lesser degree of power, whether we are aware of it or not.
+In our daily lives, we exert a greater or lesser degree of power, whether we are aware of it or not.
 It's crucial to exercise self-restraint and self-control.
-It is a matter of being principled and of practicing these principles.
 Not everything that can be done should be done.

 Why is social media so often anti-social?
 Why are the posts so full of mockery, abuse and petty nastiness?
 I think the answer is quite simple: Being nasty and mean can be a pleasure.